Apply for a Michelson Grant

 - Quality Research Practices Self-Assessment Checklist

-Step 2: Prepare your LOIThe LOI must contain:
+Step 2: Prepare an LOIAn LOI must contain:

-- Investigators' names, institution, address, phone, email, and a title descriptive of the work proposed
+- Investigator's name, institution, address, phone, email, and a title descriptive of the work proposed

 - Proposed approach for developing a single-dose, permanent, nonsurgical sterilant

-- An overview of required research (budget estimates not required)
+- Overview of required research (budget estimates not required)

-- Confirmation that the applicant has reviewed the aforementioned resources
+- Confirmation that the applicant has reviewed the resources outlined in Step 1 above

 Tips for Applicants:

 - Investigators should review the Michelson Grant Funding Criteria in order to familiarize themselves with current funding requirements.